Measure and Probability on General Spaces

 A key point of confusion in probability theory is the confounding of its abstract mathematical structure with the interpretations that arise in particular applications.
 This confusion is made all the worse by the long history of attempts to derive probability theory from these particular applications.

-For example many have tried to derive probabilities as asymptotic frequencies of physical events.
-The key motivations of this approach is that the resulting probabilities would be objective in the sense that everyone who could implement those infinite trials would attain the same probabilities.
-Even if we ignore the impracticality of perfectly repeating an event an infinite number of times within a finite lifetime it turns out that there are also some subtle mathematical complications with this approach.
+For example, many have tried to derive probabilities as asymptotic frequencies of physical events.
+The key motivation of this approach is that the resulting probabilities would be “objective” in the sense that everyone who could implement those infinite trials would attain the same probabilities.
+Even if we ignore the impracticality of perfectly repeating an event an infinite number of times within a finite lifetime – see Jay and Purce (2003) for visual demonstrations of just how ephemeral dice can be even when they are not rolled – it turns out that there are also some subtle mathematical complications with this approach.
 For a comprehensive discussion see Diaconis and Skyrms (2017).

-Similarly many have tried to derive probability theory from uncertainty quantification.
-For example the Cox postulates (Van Horn, Kevin S. (2003)) define basic intuitions about uncertainty quantification.
-On simpler spaces these rules are equivalent to probability theory, but that equivalence doesn’t persist to more general spaces.
-Because of that this approach is not able to recover the full generality of probability theory.
+Similarly, many have tried to derive probability theory from uncertainty quantification.
+The Cox postulates (Van Horn, Kevin S. (2003)), for instance, define basic intuitions about uncertainty quantification.
+On simpler spaces, these rules are equivalent to probability theory, but that equivalence doesn’t persist to more general spaces.
+Consequently, this approach is not able to recover the full generality of probability theory.

 A common reaction to these technical difficulties is to resort to a sort of philosophical bait and switch.
-When one cannot derive probability theory from a particular application one might define probability theory abstractly, as we have done above, but then impose an arbitrary restriction that it can only ever be applied to that one application.
-For example those trying to derive probability theory from frequencies might argue that probability theory can be applied to model only frequencies, in which case all probabilities are frequencies.
+When one cannot derive probability theory from a particular application, one might instead define probability theory abstractly, as we have done in this chapter, but then impose an arbitrary restriction that it can only ever be applied to that one application.
+Those trying to derive probability theory from frequencies, for example, might argue that probability theory can only ever be applied to model frequencies, in which case all probabilities must be frequencies.
 Others trying to derive probability theory from the Cox axioms might argue that any application of probability theory always models uncertain information.

 These interpretational restrictions then force some awkward philosophical contortions when trying to apply probability theory in practice.
-For example after imposing that all probabilities are frequencies the only way to model uncertainty in the value of some quantity is to treat it as the outcome of some hypothetical, and completely non-existent, event.
+For instance, after imposing that all probabilities are frequencies the only way to model uncertainty in the value of some quantity is to treat it as the outcome of some hypothetical, and maybe even unachievable, event.
 The introduction of these hypothetical events to real events makes the entire system more difficult to understand.

-In this book we will avoid these restrictions, respect the full generality of probability theory, and take advantage of any consistent applications that might be useful in a given problem.
-Indeed we will often take advantage of multiple applications at the same time.
+In this book we will avoid these restrictions, respect the full generality of probability theory, and take advantage of any consistent applications that might be useful in any given problem.
+Indeed we will often take advantage of multiple applications of probability theory at the same time.

 There are many ways to flip a coin, but let’s say that we flip our coin in a way that results in an unpredictable sequence of heads and tails.
 The asymptotic frequencies of these outcomes can then be modeled with an application of probability theory.
-In other words we can use a probability distribution \pi(\cdot; p) to model the physical outcomes of the flips.
+In other words, we can use the probability distribution defined by p to model the physical outcomes of the flips.

-If we have a bag of I coins then could also model the variation in the probability parameters \{ p_{1}, \ldots, p_{i}, \ldots, p_{I} \} for each coin.
+If we have a collection of I coins, then we might also be interested in the variation of the probability parameters \{ p_{1}, \ldots, p_{i}, \ldots, p_{I} \} for each coin.
 In this case we can apply probability theory once again, this time to model the population of coin behaviors.

-To be clear the interpretations inherent to particular applications of probability theory are important for ensuring that we implement those applications correctly in practice.
-Elevating one interpretation to the exclusion of others, however, excludes the corresponding applications and limits the full potential of probability theory.
-To take full advantage of the practical utility of probability theory we have to respect all of consistent applications!
+To be clear, the interpretations inherent to particular applications of probability theory are important for ensuring that we implement those applications correctly in practice.
+Elevating one interpretation to the exclusion of others, however, limits the full potential of probability theory.
+To take full advantage of the practical utility of probability theory we have to respect all of the consistent applications!

 7 Conclusion

-Conceptually measure and probability theory are straightforward.
+Conceptually, measure and probability theory are straightforward.
 Measure theory quantifies how we can consistently allocate a conserved quantify across a general mathematical space and probability theory considers the special case of proportional allocations.
-In order to quantify that conceptual simplicity, however, we need to resort to some careful mathematics.
-In particular we need to incorporate \sigma-algebras to surgically remove any pathological behavior that can arise, even on seemingly well-behaved spaces such as the real line, and obstruct consistent allocations.
+In order to formalize that conceptual simplicity, however, we need to resort to some careful mathematics.
+In particular, we need to incorporate \sigma-algebras to surgically remove any pathological behavior that can arise, even on seemingly well-behaved spaces such as the real line, and obstruct consistent allocations.

-Once we’ve safely constructed these theories in full generality we can use the apply abstract mathematics to model particular systems.
-Within these applications the math inherits particular interpretations, but we have to be careful to not take these circumstantial interpretations too seriously lest we abandon the full utility of the abstract mathematics.
+Once we’ve safely constructed these theories in full generality, we can use the abstract mathematics to model particular systems.
+Within these applications, the math inherits particular interpretations.
+We have to be careful to not take these circumstantial interpretations too seriously, lest we abandon the full utility of the abstract mathematics.

 8 Acknowledgements

-I thank Jeff Helzner, Simon Duane, and Adriano Yoshino for helpful discussion.
+I thank Jeff Helzner, Simon Duane, Adriano Yoshino, jd, and Léo Burgund for helpful discussion.

 A very special thanks to everyone supporting me on Patreon: Adam Fleischhacker, Adriano Yoshino, Alan Chang, Alessandro Varacca, Alexander Bartik, Alexander Noll, Alexander Petrov, Alexander Rosteck, Anders Valind, Andrea Serafino, Andrew Mascioli, Andrew Rouillard, Andrew Vigotsky, Angie_Hyunji Moon, Ara Winter, Austin Rochford, Austin Rochford, Avraham Adler, Ben Matthews, Ben Swallow, Benjamin Glemain, Bradley Kolb, Brandon Liu, Brynjolfur Gauti Jónsson, Cameron Smith, Canaan Breiss, Cat Shark, Charles Naylor, Chase Dwelle, Chris Jones, Chris Zawora, Christopher Mehrvarzi, Colin Carroll, Colin McAuliffe, Damien Mannion, Damon Bayer, dan mackinlay, Dan Muck, Dan W Joyce, Dan Waxman, Dan Weitzenfeld, Daniel Edward Marthaler, Darshan Pandit, Darthmaluus , David Burdelski, David Galley, David Wurtz, Doug Rivers, Dr. Jobo, Dr. Omri Har Shemesh, Ed Cashin, Edgar Merkle, Eric LaMotte, Erik Banek, Ero Carrera, Eugene O’Friel, Felipe González, Fergus Chadwick, Finn Lindgren, Florian Wellmann, Francesco Corona, Geoff Rollins, Granville Matheson, Greg Sutcliffe, Guido Biele, Hamed Bastan-Hagh, Haonan Zhu, Hector Munoz, Henri Wallen, hs, Hugo Botha, Håkan Johansson, Ian Costley, Ian Koller, idontgetoutmuch, Ignacio Vera, Ilaria Prosdocimi, Isaac Vock, J, J Michael Burgess, Jair Andrade, James Hodgson, James McInerney, James Wade, Janek Berger, Jason Martin, Jason Pekos, Jason Wong, Jeff Burnett, Jeff Dotson, Jeff Helzner, Jeffrey Erlich, Jesse Wolfhagen, Jessica Graves, Joe Wagner, John Flournoy, Jonathan H. Morgan, Jonathon Vallejo, Joran Jongerling, Joseph Despres, Josh Weinstock, Joshua Duncan, Joshua Griffith, JU, Justin Bois, Karim Naguib, Karim Osman, Kejia Shi, Kevin Foley, Kristian Gårdhus Wichmann, Kádár András, Lars Barquist, lizzie , LOU ODETTE, Marc Dotson, Marcel Lüthi, Marek Kwiatkowski, Mark Donoghoe, Markus P., Martin Modrák, Matt Moores, Matthew, Matthew Kay, Matthieu LEROY, Maurits van der Meer, Merlin Noel Heidemanns, Michael DeWitt, Michael Dillon, Michael Lerner, Mick Cooney, Márton Vaitkus, N Sanders, Name, Nathaniel Burbank, Nic Fishman, Nicholas Clark, Nicholas Cowie, Nick S, Nicolas Frisby, Octavio Medina, Ole Rogeberg, Oliver Crook, Olivier Ma, Pablo León Villagrá, Patrick Kelley, Patrick Boehnke, Pau Pereira Batlle, Peter Smits, Pieter van den Berg , ptr, Putra Manggala, Ramiro Barrantes Reynolds, Ravin Kumar, Raúl Peralta Lozada, Riccardo Fusaroli, Richard Nerland, Robert Frost, Robert Goldman, Robert kohn, Robert Mitchell V, Robin Taylor, Ross McCullough, Ryan Grossman, Rémi , S Hong, Scott Block, Sean Pinkney, Sean Wilson, Seth Axen, shira, Simon Duane, Simon Lilburn, sssz, Stan_user, Stefan, Stephanie Fitzgerald, Stephen Lienhard, Steve Bertolani, Stew Watts, Stone Chen, Susan Holmes, Svilup, Sören Berg, Tao Ye, Tate Tunstall, Tatsuo Okubo, Teresa Ortiz, Thomas Lees, Thomas Vladeck, Tiago Cabaço, Tim Radtke, Tobychev , Tom McEwen, Tony Wuersch, Utku Turk, Virginia Fisher, Vitaly Druker, Vladimir Markov, Wil Yegelwel, Will Farr, Will Tudor-Evans, woejozney, yolhaj , yureq , Zach A, Zad Rafi, and Zhengchen Cai.